-- People in charge of large or multiple dairy farms earn an average of $68,500.
+- Operations managers in charge of large or multiple dairy farms earn an average of $71,000.

 Sharemilkers' and farm owners' pay

-The earning potential of sharemilkers (who pay some farm expenses but get an agreed percentage of milk company payouts), and managers (who enjoy profit-sharing arrangements with farm owners) can be high, but may fluctuate from year to year.
+The earning potential of sharemilkers (who are considered herd owners and supply a proportion of the herd or equipment in exchange for an agreed percentage of milk company payouts), and managers (who enjoy profit-sharing arrangements with farm owners) can be high, but may fluctuate from year to year.

 The amount they earn depends on how much milk their cows produce, and milk company payouts, which vary depending on global market conditions.

 Dairy farm managers are often supplied with free or subsidised accommodation, power and telephone, some or all meals, and sometimes farm-killed meat.
 The monetary value of these extra benefits can be significant, with the average about $4,000 a year, according to Federated Farmers.

 Source: Federated Farmers/Rabobank, 'Farm Employee Remuneration Survey', 2014.

 (This information is a guide only.
 Find out more about the figures and diagrams in our job information)

 What you will do

 Most dairy farmers milk cows twice a day – once in the morning and again in the afternoon.
 Some dairy farmers milk seasonally and others milk all year round.
 Dairy farmers may do some or all of the following: